 How much paper do you use at the office?
-Are you recycling your paper?
+Are you recycling?

-Paper consumption is one of the leading topics during Earth Day because how we use paper affects our planet, specifically our trees and our waste management.
+Paper consumption is one of the leading topics during Earth Day because how we use it affects our planet, specifically our trees and our waste management.

-The average office worker in the U.S. uses 10,000 sheets of copy paper each year.
+The average office worker in the U.S. uses 10,000 sheets of copy each year.
 That’s 4 million tons of copy paper used annually.
-In 2012, paper and cardboard made up 27% of municipal waste.
+In 2012, it made up 27% of municipal waste.

 Reduce, Reuse, Recycle is our mantra at Envirotech when it comes to selling office furniture.
 When it comes to how we manage our waste, including paper, it is no different. #GoingGreen